ThomasOM/Slither/README.md

 # Slither
-A visual demonstration of a quick and efficient A* pathfinding implementation using pygame.
+A visual demonstration of a quick and efficient A* pathfinding implementation rendered with pygame.

 # Controls
 - 🖱 Left Click: Place start and target nodes